22 Activities Men and Women Do That Increase Their Risk of Chronic Illnesses

 It's important to consult a doctor if any of these symptoms arise and to get the appropriate medical care.
 Ignoring warning signs can lead to more serious medical conditions.

-By paying attention to any warning signs, men can get the help they need quickly and nip potential health issues in the bud.
+By paying attention to any warning signs, you can get the help they need quickly and nip potential health issues in the bud.

 22. Not Building a Relationship with a Primary Care Provider: